 2. Effective knowledge transfer

 Ensuring organizational knowledge and information is transferred efficiently and effectively to new team members is a key challenge during any transition.
-To support effective knowledge transfer, the following tools are recommended:
+The following tools are valuable in supporting effective knowledge transfer:

 - Contingency Planning Inventory to provide a central compilation of critical organizational information >